Techdox/techdox-docs/docs/loki.md

 - **Loki Service**:
   - **Image**: Specifies the Docker image for Loki, ensuring the correct version is used.
   - **Ports**: Exposes port `3100` on the host, which is used by Loki to receive and query logs.
-  - **Volumes**: Mounts the Loki configuration file from the host to the container.
+  - **Volumes**: Mounts the Loki configuration file from the host to the container and a folder to saving the logs persistent
   - **Command**: Instructs Loki to use the specified configuration file.

 - **Promtail Service**: